meilleur777/BluesDataSet/URL_Scraper/README.md

-# Blues Artists Web Scraper
+# Blues Artists URL Collector

-A comprehensive data collection tool for blues music researchers, historians, and enthusiasts.
-This application gathers detailed information about blues artists from multiple authoritative sources, creating a rich dataset that can be used for research, analysis, and discovery of blues music heritage.
+A focused data collection tool for blues music researchers, historians, and enthusiasts.
+This application gathers URLs associated with blues artists from authoritative sources, creating a streamlined dataset that can be used for further research and analysis.

 ## Overview

-This project aims to solve the challenge of collecting dispersed blues artist information by aggregating data from multiple authoritative sources into a single, structured dataset.
-The resulting data provides a more complete picture of artists' careers, influences, and contributions to the blues genre.
+This project aims to solve the challenge of collecting dispersed blues artist information by aggregating basic artist data (names and URLs) from multiple authoritative sources into a single, structured dataset.
+The resulting data provides the foundation for deeper research into artists' careers, influences, and contributions to the blues genre.

 ## Features

-- **Multi-source data collection**: Aggregates artist information from leading music databases, APIs, and websites
+- **Multi-source data collection**: Aggregates artist names and URLs from leading music databases and websites
-- **Comprehensive artist profiles**: Collects biographical details, discographies, styles, and historical context
-- **Intelligent data merging**: Combines data from different sources with deduplication and conflict resolution
+- **Simple, focused output**: Collects only essential identification information (name and URL)
 - **Modular architecture**: Easily extensible with new data sources through standardized scraper interfaces
 - **Responsible API usage**: Implements proper rate limiting, authentication, and respects usage policies
 - **Structured output**: Provides data in both CSV and JSON formats for flexibility in downstream analysis